 The challenge was to create a light that celebrated Gene Roddenberry's Star Trek and the USS Enterprise, using all salvaged and repurposed materials.
-Starting with a part to an old student oil lamp, the pieces just came together over a period of weeks to ultimately create this solid brass accent light.
-I believe I have boldly gone where no lamp maker has gone before.
+Starting with a part to an old student oil lamp, the pieces came together over a period of weeks to ultimately create this solid brass accent light.
+I believe I have boldly gone where no lampsmith has gone before.

-Starting with a vintage candle-pin bowling ball, which hung around the studio for years, I created this planetarium lamp deeply inspired by Antoine de Saint-Exupéry's Le Petit Prince(The Little Prince).
-It was the cover of the book depicting the Prince standing tall on a tiny planet that inspired the flying saucer on my little planet.
+For yeara I had this vintage candlepin bowling ball hanging around waiting for inspiration.
+One night, after reading Antoine de Saint-Exupéry's Le Petit Prince(The Little Prince) to the kiddo, it hit me.
+It was the cover of the book depicting the Prince standing tall on a tiny planet that inspired the flying saucer on my 'little planet'.
 The copper collander sprays dots of light on the ceiling and walls like stars in the sky.
 Of course the Saturn finial and orbiting rocket complete the whole ensemble.

 In 2019 I came up with an idea for a World's Fair light based on some old advertisements for a World's Fair themed on "The World of Tomorrow".
-As I wanted the whole thing under glass, laboratory style, a discarded aniversary clock proved to be the perfect base to beging with.
+As I wanted the whole thing under glass, laboratory style, a discarded aniversary clock proved to be the perfect base to enclose my creation.
 Over several weeks I gathered bits and pieces of salvaged brass, copper, bronze, and nickel to create this magnificent accent light.
 The socket is a 100 year old, turned brass candelabra based socket.
-This lamp is 100% recycled materials!
+This entire lamp is 100% recycled materials!

-Having been raised in an old farmhouse and spending a lot of time in old, dusty barns, I have a soft spot for rough-hewn lumber and early electric components.
+Having been raised in an old farmhouse and spending a lot of time in old, dusty barns, I learned to appreciate rough-hewn lumber and early electric components.
 When enough parts present themselves, I create one-of-a-kind lights with a deep, rustic personality.
 The knob-and-tube era was an incredibly creative period in early electric history.

 Various one-of-a-kind lamps made from found materials(except, of course, for the pair of insulator night lights custom made for a client).